google/fonts/ofl/bakbakone/upstream_info.md

 1. **PR #3810** (merged 2021-09-24, by aaronbell): Initial onboarding of Bakbak One Version 1.002.
 The gftools-packager message referenced upstream commit `eee2dc2a6da7fe3d5e636180be4f30a814866ac2`, which is no longer available in the shallow clone.
 This was the first time the binary appeared in google/fonts.

 2. **PR #4176** (merged 2022-01-11, by Yanone): Updated to Bakbak Version 1.003.
 The PR body stated "Added fractions, Renamed remaining instances of BakBak to Bakbak, Added devanagari to METADATA.pb."
-This PR directly used the binary from the upstream repo.
+[PR #4176](https://github.com/google/fonts/pull/4176) directly used the binary from the upstream repo.

 The METADATA.pb references commit `b53b9c31c16f0021b7c206a57a8f04a4d382bc67`, which corresponds to the "Added fractions" commit dated 2021-12-16.
 This commit predates the PR #4176 merge date (2022-01-11), making it a plausible source for the Version 1.003 update.